aman-moh/korf-highlight-maker/README.md

 ## Description

-This script downloads a Korfball match video from YouTube, parses the video description to find timestamps associated with specific keywords (e.g., team names, player names, actions like "goal" or "penalty"), extracts video clips around these timestamps, saves each clip individually, and also concatenates them into a final highlight reel.
+This script downloads a Korfball match video from YouTube, optionally standardizes the video description using the Google Gemini API for better timestamp parsing, finds timestamps associated with specific keywords (e.g., team names, player names, actions like "goal" or "penalty"), extracts video clips around these timestamps, saves each clip individually, and also concatenates them into a final highlight reel.
 The original downloaded video is kept.

 ## Prerequisites